bertofurth/Seagate-Central-Samba/README.md

-Note that there is a related project called Seagate-Central-Slot-In-v5.x-Kernel that provides a guide on how to upgrade the Seagate Central Linux kernel which can also be of significant benefit.
+Note that there is a related project called Seagate-Central-Slot-In-v5.x-Kernel that provides a guide on how to upgrade the Seagate Central Linux kernel after the samba service has been upgraded.
+This can be of significant benefit for performance.

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel